 dose when you are meant to.
 Otherwise, take it as soon as you remember, and then go

 back to taking it as you would normally.

 If you are not sure whether to skip the dose, talk to your doctor or pharmacist.

 Do not double a dose to make up for the dose you have missed.

 This may increase the chance of you getting an unwanted side effect.

 If you have trouble remembering to take your capsules, ask your doctor or pharmacist

 If you take too much (overdose)

-Immediately telephone your doctor, or Poisons Information Centre (telephone Australia 13 11 26 or New Zealand 0800 POISON
+Immediately telephone your doctor, or Poisons Information Centre 13 11 26 for advice,

 Do this even if there are no signs of discomfort or poisoning.